IBM/cp4mcm-samples/bcdr/restore/RestoreAllComponents.md

 ## Prerequisites

 - Install the `watch`, `kubectl`, `oc`, `python`, `velero`, `Helm`, `jq`, `git` and `cloudctl` CLIs on the workstation machine, where you can access the OpenShift cluster, initiate and monitor the restoration of IBM Cloud Pak® for Multicloud Management.
 - If your environment has no access to Internet, you need to upload the `Nginx` image to all the worker nodes by following [Uploading the Nginx image in an air gap environment](../install/UploadNginxImageOnAirgap.md).
-The `Nginx` container is used to back up MongoDB that is running in the `ibm-common-services` namespace.
+The `Nginx` container is used to restore MongoDB that is running in the `ibm-common-services` namespace.

 **Notes**